PLsergent/skeleton/README.md

 skeleton
 ========
-A simple application project structure
+A simple application structure with Vagrant (VM) and Capistrano (deployment)